WorkXplore comes with a complete set of specialist analysis tools

 The projection of a 3D model for creating an object that represents a projected area of an element on one plane.

 The analysis of edges and ridges enables sharp and tangent edges of a model to be identified and analyzed.

 - Thickness Analysis

 The thickness analysis function can be used to highlight critical zones on mechanical parts.
-Values are indicated on a color scale which can be represented by colored bands or progressive color changes.
+Values are indicated on a colour scale which can be represented by colored bands or progressive colour changes.
 There are three levels of precision to determine analysis rapidity and quality.
 Users can also obtain information about thickness at a specific point by clicking on the model.